-For the business and working visa, the sponsor has to be a company.
-The sponsor company is the company that either invites you for a business meeting or the company for which you will be working for.
+For both single and multiple entry business and working visa as well, the sponsor has to be a company.
+The sponsor company is the legal entity that either invites you to a business meeting or the business for which you will be working for.

 How long will the process take?
 For how long will my visa be valid?

-The duration of processing the visa will largely depend on the on type of visa you are applying for:
+The duration of processing the visa will largely depend on the on a type of visa you are applying for:

-- Multiple entry business visa processing will take 1 week and will be valid for 1 year, but there is maximum length of stay in Indonesia of 2 months, meaning that the person has to leave Indonesia every 2 months.
+- Multiple entry business visa processing will take 1 week and will be valid for 1 year, but there is the maximum length of stay in Indonesia of 2 months, meaning that the person has to leave Indonesia every 2 months.

-- Single entry visa processing takes 1 week and will be valid for 2 months with the possibility to extend the visa 4 times, each time for an additional 30 days, which means the maximum stay in the country is 6 months.
+- Single entry and social-cultural visa processing takes 1 week and will be valid for 2 months with the possibility to extend the visa 4 times, each time for an additional 30 days, which means the maximum stay in the country is 6 months.

 My company has been established but currently does not have any activities, should I report the company’s taxation?

-There tax office will collect from your business an administrative penalty for delaying or not correctly and promptly filing the tax report.
+The tax office will collect from your business an administrative penalty for delaying or not correctly and promptly filing the tax report.
 To avoid this, it is best to hire a local third party to handle your taxation matters in Indonesia such as Cekindo.